holmesrichards/ssoma/README.md

 ### Notations

-For Soma, notations that can be specified with the `-n` argument are as follows:
+Puzzle definitions have a default notation built in but alternate notations can be chosen with the `-n` argument.
+These, and corresponding color definitions, are specified in the `notation.json` file.

+For Soma, notations are as follows:

 | Numeric | SOMAP (from Soma Addict) | Winning Ways (from Berlecamp, Conway, and Guy)  |
 |----|----|----|